Alois: Death in the jungle

 It was still dark when we were woken up by the porters.
 The fire had been rekindled to a bright flame over which the tea kettle was boiling.

-“Well, here we go again,” said Mr Gutteridge, standing up laborously.
+“Well, here we go again,” said Mr Gutteridge, standing up laboriously.
 You could tell by the look on his face that even the short walk we now had ahead of us was not going to be very pleasant for him, and I wondered why he went into the jungle at all.
-We walked through the thicket in the first early morning red, rifles and water bottles slung over our sholders, cartridges strapped in belts around our bodies.
+We walked through the thicket in the first early morning red, rifles and water bottles slung over our shoulders, cartridges strapped in belts around our bodies.
 We emerged from the forest after barely five minutes and came into an elongated clearing.
 Gutteridge breathed an audible sigh of relief.
 We walked through scrub and tall, sharp-edged spear grass, along the left edge of the clearing.
 Our Katkaris had parted from us at the beginning of the clearing and disappeared into the bush on the opposite side.

 “Let me explain briefly how the hunt is going to work” Mr Emmery said to me.
 “We three stand on the edge of the clearing.
 Gutteridge takes the first third, you in the second, and I in the last.
 The Katkaris make a wide arc round the strip of jungle in front of us.
 When the last one is at his post he gives a signal, and the whole chain starts shouting, driving the game towards the clearing.
 We have to keep a close eye on the edge,” he pointed to the other side of the clearing, “because that’s where the game will come from.”